WorkinginLogic/workinginlogic.github.io/README.md

 ## Art

-In the art section of my portfolio, you'll find a collection of my visual creations.
 From digital illustrations to traditional paintings, I love experimenting with colors and forms to tell stories and evoke emotions.

 ![Art](art-screenshot.jpg)